-Naja TripudiaVirus Of The Cobra, Naja Tripudians, Naja Tripudens
+Naja TripudiaVenom Of The Cobra, Naja Tripudians, Naja Tripudens, Snake, Serpent

-Below are the strongest indications of Naja Tripudia based on traditional homeopathic usage.
-Indications have not been reviewed by the FDA.
-If symptoms persist always consult a medical professional.
+Below are the strongest indications of Naja Tripudia in traditional homeopathic usage, not reviewed by the FDA.

 Naja Tripudia produces a typical bulbar paralysis (L.J.
 Boyd).
 Causes no hemorrhage but only oedema, hence the victims of this reptile frequently bear very little sign of external injury, a small scratch or puncture being the only indication where the fangs have worked their havoc.
 The tissue lying beneath the wound is colored dark purple, and a large quantity of viscid blood-like fluid collects in the vicinity of the wound.
 An intense burning pain at the spot bitten is the first symptom.
 In man there follows an interval before fresh symptoms occur.
 The average is about an hour.
 Once developed, the symptoms follow a rapid course.
 A feeling of intoxication is produced, followed by a loss of power over the limbs.
 The patient is bereft of speech, swallowing, and the control over the movement of the lips.
 The saliva is ejected in large quantities, the respiration gradually becomes slower and slower, and at length ceases.
 Conscious all time.
 Is not a hemorrhagic or septic, medicine like Lachesis and Crotalus.
 Its action settles around the heart; valvular troubles.
 Marked surging of blood upwards, marked dyspnoea, inability to lie on left side.
 Hypertrophy, and valvular lesions.
 Organs seem to be drawn together.
 Very susceptible to cold.
 With heart symptoms, pain in forehead and temples.
 Diseases primarily depending upon degeneration of motor cells.
 Control of sphincters lost.

 BETTER, from walking or riding in open air.